csmezz/CSCE146-f17-all/PracticeProjects/ArrayBST/Readme.md

 Add the following functions:
 **You will not be tested on Delete() in an Array BST**
+* find(T data) [Returns true if found] : Finds a piece of data in the tree.
+Returns false if it cannot be found.
 * delete(T data) : Finds and Deletes data in a tree